 Estimate the file size or volume of data within the file.

 Define the update frequency of the file if appropriate.
 Provide the estimated number of transactions per unit time and the statistical mean, mode, and distribution of those transactions.

+TBD –At this point it is assumed that some VHA data will be imported from the VISTA system, which uses A MUMPS data store and will be accessed through either RPC calls and/or FMQL.

 Data View

 A "Data View" should be included in the Architectural Representation whenever persistent data objects are included in the system (they are typically present in most software systems).
 The data view describes the logical data model of the system and includes an Entity Relationship Diagram (ERD).
 For a description of Entity Relationship diagramming please refer to the whitepaper <http://www-106.ibm.com/developerworks/rational/library/content/03July/2500/2785/2785_uml.pdf>

+TBD – Requirements are currently being gathered for which data sources and data elements from those sources will be imported into the reach database and what the relationship will be between those elements when they are stored in the database.

 Detailed Design